Token Launchers

 The daily reward pool grows from multiple sources:

-Daily Emissions - A percentage of the distribution vault emits daily
+Daily Emissions - A percentage of the distribution vault emits daily based on the emission schedule

 Trading Fees - A portion of trading fees flows to the reward pool